Urban Development Policy Making

 Abstract

-The development of the Tehran metropolis necessitates alignment with spatial planning policies and consideration of resource carrying capacity, particularly hydrological constraints.
-This study investigates the impacts of climate change on the spatial distribution of precipitation in Sub-basin 4133 (Tehran and its surroundings) and delineates its implications for Tehran's urban policy-making.
-Due to the lack of observational data in high-altitude areas, TerraClimate reanalysis data were first validated ($R^2 > 0.85$).
-Subsequently, precipitation patterns over the past 70 and 20 years were analyzed, and future changes under four Shared Socio-economic Pathways (SSPs) were projected using the median of five CMIP6 models via the Change Factor downscaling method.
-Findings indicate a "spatial contraction of high-precipitation zones" over the last 20 years, leading to a reduction in the basin's hydrological inflow.
-Foresight results suggest that even under the sustainable scenario (SSP1-2.6), a decline in precipitation is inevitable, while the pessimistic scenario (SSP5-8.5) predicts a structural collapse of water resources in the northern highlands (dropping below 190 mm).
-This trend, potentially exacerbated by Tehran’s Urban Heat Island (UHI), shifts the precipitation regime toward destructive flash floods, reducing soil permeability, severing groundwater recharge, and intensifying land subsidence in Tehran’s southern districts.
-The results emphasize the urgent need for urban regeneration programs to adopt the "Sponge City" model and revise spatial planning documents based on the basin's new ecological potency.
+The development of the Tehran metropolis requires adherence to spatial planning and resource capacity, especially hydrological limits.
+This study analyzes the impacts of climate change on precipitation distribution in Sub-basin 4133, which affects Tehran's urban policymaking.
+Given limited high-altitude observational data, TerraClimate reanalysis data were validated (R^2 > 0.85).
+Precipitation patterns from the past 70 and 20 years were studied, and future changes under four Shared Socioeconomic Pathways (SSPs) were projected using the median of five CMIP6 models with the Change Factor downscaling method.
+Results show a "spatial contraction of high-precipitation zones" in the last 20 years, decreasing the basin's hydrological inflow.
+Future projections indicate an inevitable precipitation decline even under the sustainable scenario (SSP1-2.6), with the pessimistic scenario (SSP5-8.5) predicting a severe water resource collapse in northern highlands (below 190 mm).
+This, potentially worsened by Tehran's Urban Heat Island (UHI), could lead to destructive flash floods, reduced soil permeability, compromised groundwater recharge, and increased land subsidence in southern districts.
+The findings underscore the critical need for urban regeneration to implement the "Sponge City" model and update spatial planning documents according to the basin's revised ecological capacity.

 Keywords